 You can help make sure that the humanities are available to everyone in Wisconsin.
 Here’s how!

-We’re pleased to award $8,000 to four great projects that tackle everything from support for youth information literacy to a Civil Rights History Trail – more
+We’re pleased to award $8,000 to four great projects that include exploring the plays of Ibsen to support for high school students to learn – more